pranshugaba/hugo-website/content/maths/a-topology-of-infinite-games/index.md

 {{< insert-svg filename="states" caption="An example of a rooted tree.">}}

 ## An infinite game that is not determined

+The paper shows an example of a infinite game that is not strictly determined.
+For every strategy $\sigma$ of Player 1, Player 2 has a strategy such that the resulting play is winning for Player 2.
+Similarly, no matter what strategy Player 2 picks, Player 1 has a strategy such that they win the game.
+In other words, none of the players have a winning strategy.
+The game goes as follows:

 ## A topology of games